 Cash Flow Impacts of Implementing Process Emissions Policies

-We begin by taking the change in process emissions we found on the "Industry - Main" sheet and converting it to CO2e.
+We begin by taking the change in process emissions we found on the Industry and Agriculture - Main sheet and converting it to CO2e.
 We use 100-year global warming potential (GWP) values, rather than the user-selected 20-year or 100-year GWP values, because we must use the same timeframe as the EPA source document that provides marginal abatement cost curves, which we use later in the calculation process to convert these changes in CO2e into changes in cash flow.
 The following screenshot shows the structure that converts change in process emissions to CO2e:

 Cash Flow Impacts of Implementing Efficiency Policies

-Next, we reduce the cost of equipment purchased due to the policies based on the user's setting for the R&D-driven industrial equipment capital cost reduction policy (by industry).
+Next, we reduce the cost of equipment purchased due to the policies based on the user's setting for the R&D-driven industrial equipment capital cost reduction policy (by industry category).
 We only reduce the cost for policies where the main expense for compliance is to buy equipment, rather than to pay workers.
 The following screenshot shows the relevant structure:

 Cash Flow Impacts from Fuel Use and Taxes Affecting Fuel